-ARFID, or Avoidant/Restrictive Food-Intake, is a newly introduced eating disorder added to DSM-5 in 2013.
+ARFID, or Avoidant/Restrictive Food-Intake, is a new eating disorder added to DSM-5 in 2013.
 ARFID is characterized by failing to meet nutrition needs due to restriction, avoidance, and aversion of foods; it can be sometimes confused with picky eating.
 This disorder is most common in children and adolescents, but it affects all ages.
-ARFID is different from other eating disorders such as Anorexia Nervosa, as ARFID has nothing to do with body image distress.
+ARFID is different from other eating disorders such as Anorexia Nervosa, as ARFID is not related to body image distress.

 Three Main Identifiers For ARFID